-When the calculations seek to simulate a thermal experiment (and therefore a temperature is specified in the kinetics section), the kinetics calculations can be rerun for a temperature different from that specified in the input file (using keyword Temperature).
+The kinetics calculations can be rerun for a temperature/energy different from that specified in the input file after the keywords Temperature or Energy.
 This can be easily done using the kinetics.sh script with the following arguments:

-kinetics.sh temp calc (allstates)
+kinetics.sh value calc (allstates)

-where temp is the new temperature of the system (in K), and calc is either 11 (for low-level) or h1 (for high-level).
+where value is the new value of the temperature (in K) or energy (in kcal/mol) depending on your initial choice in the Kinetics section of the input file, and calc is either 11 (for low-level) or h1 (for high-level).
 Finally, with no other options, the conformational isomers will form a single state (as above), and using allstates as the last argument, the calculations will regard every conformational isomer as a different state.
+Each calculation will create a new folder FINAL_XL_FA_Evalue (with X = H,L and F=T,E)